swiftlang/swift-evolution/proposals/nnnn-global-actors.md

 * Local variables and constants cannot be marked with a global actor attribute.

-* A type declared with a global actor attribute propagates the attribute to all instance methods, instance properties, instance subscripts, and extensions of the type by default.
+* A type declared with a global actor attribute propagates the attribute to all methods, properties, subscripts, and extensions of the type by default.

 * An extension declared with a global actor attribute propagates the attribute to all the members of the extension by default.

-* A protocol declared with a global actor attribute propagates the attribute to its conforming types by default.
+* A protocol declared with a global actor attribute propagates the attribute to any type that conforms to it in the primary type definition by default.

-* A protocol requirement declared with a global actor attribute propagates the attribute to its witnesses.
-A given witness must either have the same global actor attribute or be non-isolated.
+* A protocol requirement declared with a global actor attribute requires that a given witness must either have the same global actor attribute or be non-isolated.
 (This is the same rule observed by all witnesses for actor-isolated requirements).

 * A class declared with a global actor attribute propagates the attribute to its subclasses mandatorily.